hanmol0312/video_converter/README.md

 # video_converter
-This package has a image conversion server that will let user to change modes and thereby the modes of image.
+This package has a image conversion server that will let user to change modes and thereby the format of image.

 # 1. Introduction: